voronaam/jenv-fork/README.md

 # About this fork

-This is a for of [jenv project](https://github.com/jenv/jenv) to which I have applied many of the Pull Requests submitted to the upstream.
+This is a fork of [jenv project](https://github.com/jenv/jenv) to which I have applied many of the Pull Requests submitted to the upstream.
 It is intended as a personal fork for convenience, but feel free to use it, if you like it.
 You may also submit additional Pull Requests for the merge here.

 # Master your Java Environment with jenv